tomoarmand/tomoarmand.github.io/README.md

 4. **Deploy**:
   We will deploy our projects together once everyone has completed **step 2**, this will mean that your project will be live on the web.
 You can show you friends and whānau.
 Sik!

- *NOTE*: None of the pages are linked to each other
+ *NOTE*: None of the pages in this repo are linked up together.